joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 At the time of writing, I have no plans to impelement a registration process within the IdP for the seed.
 This can (and should?) be handled elsewhere/via some outside process.
 The IdP should be used for login events, not account management.

+That said, there's a helper application in EncryptionHelpers that will generate 16character strings that can be used as seeds, along with an encrypted value for insertion into the database.
+The key used for encryption is hardcoded.

+You can build the helper:
+cd EncryptionHelpers
+./build.sh

+And run it with:
+./run.sh